biosimulators/Biosimulators_simulator_template/README.md

    - `-h`, `--help`: This argument should instruct the command-line program to print help information about itself.
    - `-v`, `--version`: This argument should instruct the command-line program to report version information about itself.

-   This repository contains sample code for using Python and [BioSimulators utils](https://github.com/biosimulators/Biosimulators_utils) to create a BioSimulators-compliant command-line interface for a simulator.
+   This repository contains sample code for using Python and [BioSimulators utils](https://github.com/biosimulators/Biosimulators_utils) to create a BioSimulators-compliant command-line interface for a simulator from a BioSimulators-compliant Python API for a simulator.
 This code is located at `my_simulator/__main__.py`.
 To follow this example,

    1. Rename the `my_simulator` directory.
    2. Edit the name, URL of the simulator in `my_simulator/__main__.py`.
-   3. Implement the `exec_sedml_docs_in_combine_archive` method in `my_simulator/core.py`. [`biosimulators_utils`](https://github.com/biosimulators/Biosimulators_utils) provides several utility methods and data structures for parsing COMBINE archives and SED-ML documents; representing archives and simulation experiments; and orchestrating the execution of all of the tasks in a simulation experiment.
-These utility methods make it easy for developers to handle COMBINE/OMEX-encoded archives and SED-ML-encoded simulation experiments.

    This code will produce a command-line interface similar to that below:
    ```